 Groundwater flow in recharge areas generally migrates downward and laterally.
 It eventually flows into the Savannah River and its tributaries or migrates into the deeper regional flow system.
 Figure 7-1 presents a three-dimensional block diagram of these units at SRS and the generalized groundwater flow patterns within those units.
-The movement of water from the ground's surface into the aquifers can carry contamination along with it, resulting in underground plumes of contaminated water (Figure 7-2).
+Water moving from the ground's surface into the aquifers can carry contamination along with it, resulting in underground plumes of contaminated water (Figure 7-2).